RicktoriousLimited/scaling-pancake/docs/MS_NCB_v4_WhitePaper_Update.md

 ## 3. Human-readable language training corpus

-`data/training_language.json` now exposes the FFT lattice samples in a dual format:
+`data/training_language.json` now exposes the FFT lattice samples as text-first payloads:

 - The `prompt` and `targetText` fields communicate the natural-language meaning of each sample.
 - The accompanying `explanation` field clarifies how the encoding relates to the lattice.
-- The numeric `input` and `target` arrays remain compatible with the existing training console and REST interface.
+- Numeric FFT vectors are generated on demand by the training API, keeping the JSON corpus concise and reviewable.

 Two illustrative samples ship by default: